The 1981 Ohio Hospital Association (OHA) annual convention provided the impetus for the beginning of the Healthcare Internal Audit Group (HIAG).

 - AHIA returns to independent presentation of its annual conferences.

-- AHIA and CHAN Healthcare Auditors held the first ever joint Healthcare Internal Auditors Annual Conference in Orlando, FL and hosted over 750 participants.
+- AHIA and CHAN Healthcare Auditors held the first-ever joint Healthcare Internal Auditors Annual Conference in Orlando and hosted over 750 participants.

-- AHIA celebrated their twenty-fifth anniversary in Orlando, FL at the first joint Healthcare Internal Auditors Annual Conference.
+- AHIA celebrated its 25th anniversary in Orlando at the first joint Healthcare Internal Auditors Annual Conference.

 - AHIA signs a contract with The Resource Center for Associations and moves its international headquarters to Wheat Ridge, Colorado.